heidi-holappa/tira-labra-2022/documentation/execution-documentation.md

 Which is under the balanced tree height of 3.
 ```

 As we can see in this edge case the traversal times are balanced out, making the time complexity be in this edge case in the range of `O(k log n)`.
 One edge case does not offer definitive proof and there is some amount of uncertainty left on this time complexity.
 It is however my current understanding that the time complexity of the decompression phase falls under `O(k log n)`, because the frequencies balance the steps taken while traversing the tree.
+The online tutorial-site [CodeScope](https://www.codesdope.com/course/algorithms-huffman-codes/) suggests similar time complexity for decoding, but the article has no author, so it is hard to estimate it's credibility.

 To sum it up, the uncompression phase of Huffman coding has the following steps:

 - reconstructing the Huffman tree in linear time `O(m)` in which `m` equals the number of nodes
 - traversing the Huffman tree `k` times to decode the content, which to my best understanding takes the time of `O(k log n)`

 The space complexity is more related to a particular implementation.
 In this implementation the space requirements are as follows:
 - Compression-phase: